khachoang1412/khachoang1412.github.io/_pages/misc.md

 ---
 ## My Favorite Books on Scientific Writing

-* The Elements of Style, Strunk & White.
+* *The Elements of Style*, Strunk & White.
-* Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded, Joshua Schimel.
+* *Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded*, Joshua Schimel.

 ---
 ## Media Coverage